 - Anticipate construction and maintenance practices that will affect long term health conditions in the building

 - 5 AIA CEU HSW Credits

-Senior Architect & Material Specialist, Henning Larsen Architects
+Senior Architect & Head of Materials, Henning Larsen Architects A/S

-Martha Lewis is a senior architect at Henning Larsen Architects, where she established an office-wide material database with the firm’s sustainability department and implemented material strategies for projects with a focus on healthy, ethically viable, and environmentally tenable materials.
-With two decades of professional experience in Copenhagen and Berlin, Martha is currently involved in establishing a Danish material declaration, and is a member of the Buildings as Material Banks shareholders network, which works to establish an EU material passport to provide transparency and optimize value recovery from materials.
+Martha Lewis is a senior architect and Head of Materials at Henning Larsen Architects, where she established an office-wide material database with the firm’s sustainability department and implemented material strategies for projects with a focus on healthy, ethically viable, and environmentally tenable materials.
+With two decades of professional experience in Copenhagen and Berlin, Martha is currently involved in establishing a Danish/Nordic material declaration, and was a member of the Buildings as Material Banks shareholders network, which has worked to establish an EU material passport.
 In 2016, she participated in the advisory group for the Danish Environmental protection Agency’s“Undesirable Substances in Sustainable Buildings”, and she has been involved in the Danish Green Building Council’s adoption of the German building certification system since 2011.
 Martha holds a MArch from Washington University and a BA from Vassar College.